14. Error propagation

 At the triangulation stage, parallel_stereo can propagate the errors (uncertainties, standard deviations, covariances) from the input cameras, computing the horizontal and vertical standard deviation (stddev) of the uncertainty for each triangulated point.
 This is enabled with the option --propagate-errors (Section 17.6).

-The produced uncertainties are then propagated from the point cloud to the produced DEM (Section 14.3).
+The produced uncertainties can be exported from the point cloud to DEM and/or LAS files (Section 14.4).

 14.1.
 The input uncertainties